 Discussions about distinctions between a traveller and a tourist, pointless discussions in my opinion, epitomize the snobbery.
 The distinctions have been caricatured as follows.
 A traveller immerses himself in local culture, interacts with locals, takes the road less travelled, and strives to learn and experience new things.
 A tourist carries a camera, guidebook and map at all times, stays in his comfort zone, sticks close to amenities similar to home, doesn’t try to learn foreign phrases, and seeks only a break from everyday life.
 The implication is that traveller follows a higher, nobler path.

 The following quotes illustrate this type of thinking:

 The traveller sees what he sees, the tourist what he has come to see.

-Tourists expect toilet paper – travellers carry their own (with the carton roll removed and pressed flat)
+Tourists expect toilet paper – travellers carry their own (with carton roll removed and pressed flat).

 The truth is that everyone’s travel experience is unique and subjective.
 I cannot tell you what you did or didn’t learn about yourself and others on your travels.
 Blazing a trail off the beaten path doesn’t guarantee you will learn more or be less obnoxious.
 It is possible to be open to the people and culture around you in the midst of the top tourist attractions.

 The snobbery sometimes extends to scorn of certain types of travel or vacation options, such as cruises with limited exposure to the ports of call, all-inclusive resorts that preclude experiencing the local cuisine, and tour packages that make everyone’s experience the same.

 I’ve been on an Caribbean cruise.
 It’s true that the short stops in port give you only a glimpse into the place.
 But you do get glimpses and those glimpses may intrigue you to another visit.
 In my case, I was cruising with a group of friends.
 The time with friends in the luxury of the ship was more important than the actual ports of call.